aio-libs/aiokafka/docs/consumer.rst

         isolation_level="read_committed"
     )
     await consumer.start()
-    async for msg in consumer:  # Only read committed tranasctions pass
+    async for msg in consumer:  # Only read committed transactions pass

 In `read_committed` mode, the consumer will read only those transactional